Where to Stay in Mykonos

 Insider tip: Rent a scooter or ATV for at least a few days to truly explore the island's hidden beaches and less-visited villages, but be extremely cautious on the roads due to traffic and local driving habits.

-Safety in Mykonos
+Stay in Mykonos Town (Chora)

 SafeSolo Female Travel